📚 EnrollAI Exam Glossary

 p-block Elements

-p-block elements occupy groups 13-18 with valence electrons in p-orbitals, including boron, carbon, nitrogen, oxygen, fluorine, and noble gases spanning periods 2-6.
-They display diverse properties from nonmetals to metalloids, with increasing electronegativity from left to right.
+p-block elements occupy groups 13-18 with valence electrons in p-orbitals, spanning boron, carbon, nitrogen, oxygen, fluorine through polonium and radon.
+They display diverse properties including metalloids like silicon, strong nonmetals with high electronegativity, and noble gases with complete octets showing chemical inertness.

 Qualifying Marks